Have you ever wondered why some people get sick all the time, while others don’t catch a single sniffle?

 Daily Essential Nutrient packs like Micro Factor offer a full spectrum of vitamins and minerals in specific forms and amounts to keep your body functioning at its best.

-Using a potent green superfoods powder like Opti-Greens 50 will help boost your immune system.
+Using a potent green superfoods powder like Opti-Greens 50 can help your immune system.

 Not only will the good bacteria help fight off illness, but when your digestive tract is operating effectively, you will be able to better utilize the vitamins and minerals from your food and supplements.